-15 Data includes both District of North Vancouver and City of North Vancouver
+15 Data includes both District of North Vancouver and City of North Vancouver.
+BC Housing is unable to provide District-specific data.

 Overall, the BC Housing Registry Waitlist has proportionally remained the same in the City and District between 2020 and 2021, with 46% of waitlist applicants looking for senior-specific housing.
 Between 2020 and 2021, the total number of applicants on the registry waitlist increased by 2% (+15).
 In 2020 there were 753 applicants on the waitlist versus 768 applicants in 2021.